-Running an eatery can often be complicated.
-Restaurant regulations are tightly monitored by state and city authorities.
-Even the most diligent of owners can miss an important rule and end up fined or shut down.
+Restaurant laws and regulations are tightly monitored by state and city authorities.
+Even the most diligent food business owner can miss an important rule and end up with fines or shut downs.

-Various regulatory government agencies oversee different aspects of your business.
-Here are the main agencies, which typically have a state or local city and county counterpart:
+Various regulatory government agencies oversee different aspects of broader restaurant rules.
+These agencies typically have a state or local city and county office:

-- Food Safety and Inspection Service (FSIS).
-The FSIS is a public health agency in the U.S. Department of Agriculture, overseeing the nation's commercial supply of meat, poultry, and processed egg products.
+- USDA Food Safety and Inspection Service (FSIS).
+The FSIS is a public health agency in the U.S. Department of Agriculture overseeing the nation's commercial supply of meat, poultry, and processed egg products.

 - Food and Drug Administration (FDA).
 The FDA protects public health by assuring that foods — other than meat, poultry and egg products — are safe for consumption.
-They also have outlined food service codes and regulations for every state.
+They outline food service codes and regulations for every state.

 - Occupational Safety and Health Administration (OSHA).
 OSHA, an agency run by the Department of Labor, oversees employees' health and safety regulations.

-The restaurant laws surrounding your physical space involve the building and renovations.
-Specifically, you need to consider:
+The restaurant laws around your business’ physical space require you to consider:

 - Municipal zoning laws